benwilcock/cf-cqrs-microservice-sampler/README.md

  - **Lower Cost and Fewer Resources**

-   - Cloud Foundry uses cloud infrastructure like AWS, Azure, GCP etc. (and uses it very efficiently keeping costs low).
+   - Cloud Foundry uses cloud infrastructure like AWS, Azure, GCP etc.
+   - Cloud Foundry uses cloud infrastructure efficiently, keeping running costs lows.
-   - Developers can be more productive and more in control.
+   - Developers can be more productive and retain greater control.
-   - Operators spend less time on the 'scaffolding' and more time on real operational issues
+   - Operators can spend less time on the 'scaffolding' and more time on real operational issues.

-# About the Author
+## About the Author

 [Ben Wilcock](https://uk.linkedin.com/in/benwilcock) works for Pivotal as a Cloud Solutions Architect.
 Ben has a passion for microservices, cloud and mobile applications and helps [Pivotal's Cloud Foundry](http://pivotal.io/platform) customers to become more responsive, innovate faster and gain greater returns from their software investments.
 Ben is also a respected technology [blogger](http://benwilcock.wordpress.com) who's articles have featured in [DZone](https://dzone.com/users/296242/benwilcock.html), [Java Code Geeks](https://www.javacodegeeks.com/author/ben-wilcock/), [InfoQ](https://www.infoq.com/author/Ben-Wilcock) and more.